mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Languages/PHP/index.md

    </div>

-*  **Make this version available on the command line**
+*  **PHP in system path**
-   Check this option to make the current PHP version available on the command line.
-MAMP PRO uses aliases to provide this functionality.
-When this option is checked the following is added to your `~/.profile` file (PHP 7.1.1).
+   Check this option to add the current PHP version to the system path.
+You verify this by checking your System PATH in Advanced System Settings > Environment Variables

-{% highlight php %}

-alias php='/Applications/MAMP/bin/php/php7.1.1/bin/php -c "/Library/Application Support/appsolute/MAMP PRO/conf/php7.1.1.ini"'
-alias pear='/Applications/MAMP/bin/php/php7.1.1/bin/pear'
-alias pecl='/Applications/MAMP/bin/php/php7.1.1/bin/pecl'

-{% endhighlight %}

 ---

 *  **Mode**